-The table below provides a breakdown of the number of victims sheltered by type of victimization and number of nights of safety/shelter provided comparing SFY15, SFY16 and SFY17.
-The table illustrates there has been a 72% increase in the number of victims receiving traditional shelter from SFY15 to SFY17 (2,642: 4,538) and a 53% increase from SFY16 to SFY17 (2,975: 4,538).
-There has also been a large increase in the number of victims receiving non-traditional shelter through safe homes and hotels/motels.
-More specifically, there's been a 100% increase in sheltering victims in hotels and motels from SFY15 to SFY16 (862: 1,728); however there was a 38% decrease from SFY16 to SFY17 (1,728: 1,056).
-Programs provided fewer nights of shelter in SFY 17 in all three categories: traditional shelter, safe homes and hotels/motels.
+The table below provides a breakdown of the number of victims sheltered by type of victimization and number of nights of safety/shelter provided and compares the previous two years data to the most recent grant year.
+The table illustrates there was a 19% increase in the number of victims receiving traditional shelter when comparing 2018 to 2020 (4,909:5,882), however, comparative data for 2019 is not possible as a new data collection system was implemented in funded programs and the data point was set to count "all victims" instead of "all unduplicated victims" resulting in an overcounting.
+There was a decrease and an increase in the number of victims receiving non-traditional shelter through safe homes and hotels/motels.
+Specifically, an increase of approximately 30% in sheltering victims in hotels and motels from 2019-2020 (1113:1460); and a decrease of 9% in sheltering victims in safe homes from 2019 to 2020 (118:107).
+Victim services organizations provided fewer nights in traditional shelter in 2020 compared to 2019, due to COVID-19.